 if the deferred underpin amount is more than the deferred assumed benefits, include the excess in the death grant calculation.
 The excess is the ‘deferred guarantee amount’.

+When calculating the PI due on the death grant, the deferred guarantee amount may already include the latest P I Order that took effect on or before the date of death.
+If so, when calculating the PI due on the death grant for the period up to the April immediately before death, exclude the deferred guarantee amount.

 If the member took partial flexible retirement and then later died as a deferred member (as well as a pensioner member), see technical query 8.

 To adjust the provisional amounts: